 If you’ve searched “How to clean with bicarb soda” before, we’re sure you’ve read about its multifunctional use in kitchen appliances.
 Bicarb soda is one of the most popular homemade oven cleaners, and for a good reason.
 With white vinegar, lemon juice, and a sprinkle of baking soda, you can have a natural cleaner that can rival expensive commercial cleaning sprays!
 You can also apply baking soda to a damp sponge to scrub your microwave clean from food residue.
 That’s not all.
 You can make your dishwasher cleaner and fresher with a dash of baking soda at the bottom!
 What can’t bicarb soda handle, right?

-In case you’re still needing further assistance with cleaning up certain areas of your home, our local cleaners in Melbourne are available to help out!
+In case you’re still needing further assistance with cleaning up certain areas of your home, our local cleaners are available to help out!
+Our extensive knowledge and cleaning hacks are unmatched.
 Book online today or give our friendly team a call to discuss the details for your cleaning service.